MohanasundaramA/MedBot/README.md

 │\
 └── App.js

-* `Images/`
+* `Images/` </br>
-    >Contains all image assets used in the application.
+Contains all image assets used in the application.

-* `SharedComponents/`
+* `SharedComponents/` </br>
-    >Houses reusable components shared across various views in the application, such as loaders and animations.
+    Houses reusable components shared across various views in the application, such as loaders and animations.

-* `Utils/`
+* `Utils/`</br>
-    >Contains utility functions for processing or transforming data used across the app.
+    Contains utility functions for processing or transforming data used across the app.

-* `DoctorsList/`
+* `DoctorsList/` </br>
-    >Contains components related to displaying a list of doctors.
+    Contains components related to displaying a list of doctors.

-* `FirstVisitCheck/`
+* `FirstVisitCheck/` </br>
-    >Contains components for checking if it’s the user's first visit.
+    Contains components for checking if it’s the user's first visit.

-* `MedicalDetailsForm/`
+* `MedicalDetailsForm/` </br>
-    >Contains components for a form where users can input their medical details, potentially to get personalized recommendations.
+    Contains components for a form where users can input their medical details, potentially to get personalized recommendations.

 ### Backend (Flask)